danybmx/portfolio/README.md

 # My portfolio

-This is a pretty really simple portfolio that I made on 2015 just for show some of my works.
+This is a pretty simple portfolio that I made on 2015 just for show some of my works.

 I've used HTML, CSS (using Sass) & JS (using CoffeeScript) and a few lines of